rohanyh101/go-url-shortening-service/README.md

 3. **Access the Service**

+    Open your web browser and navigate to `http://localhost:3000` to use the URL shortener service.

+### Running the Application With My Pre-built Docker Image

+If you prefer to use the pre-built Docker image available on Docker Hub, follow these steps:

+1. **Pull the Docker Image**

+    ```bash
+    docker pull rohanyh/url-shortner
+    ```

+2. **Run the Docker Container**

+    ```bash
+    docker run -p 8080:8080 rohanyh/url-shortner
+    ```

+3. **Access the Service**

-    Open your web browser and navigate to `http://localhost:8080` to start using the URL shortener service.
+    Open your web browser and navigate to `http://localhost:8080` to use the URL shortener service.

 ### Running the Application Without Docker